philipturner/molecular-renderer/Documentation/Tests/README.md

 ## MM4 Energy Minimization

+> TODO: Implement in a future PR.

 Proof of concept of energy minimization using custom FIRE algorithm, proving there is no need for the built-in minimizer from OpenMM.
 Relies on GitHub gist.

-TODO: Implement in a future PR.

 ## Key-Value SSD Caching

+> TODO: Implement in a future PR.

 Example that uses the `.build` folder for the Swift package to hold 3 different structures cached on disk.
 Builds on the previous test.
 Relies on GitHub gist.

-TODO: Implement in a future PR.

 ## Rotating Beam